Conversion Funnels

 For help in creating your first funnel, more details can be found below at Create Funnel section.

-In order to set up a new funnel, you have to click on the button “Create Funnel” button in the upper right corner of the Conversion Funnels Overview.
+To create a new funnel, click the Create Funnel button in the upper right corner of the Conversion Funnels Overview.
 The steps are structured as follows:

 1. Funnel Name: Here you can choose whatever name you think is suitable for this funnel and which allows you to find it easily in the overview.

-2. Expected Conversion Rate in %: This is an optional setting that you can add for overview purposes.
+2. Funnel's Expected Conversion Rate in %: This is an optional setting that you can add for overview purposes.
 It will later be displayed on the funnel detail page, allowing you to compare the actual conversion rate with the expected one you provided here.
 This gives you an insight if you were able to hit your goal conversion rate or how close you are to your target.

 4. Add New Level: Here you can add another level to your funnel, following the same options as described above.